meltyourface/blank/posts/Reformation-of-Flesh-and-SoulThe-Morrigan/Creating-a-Sigil-System-for-Communicating-with-Transcendent-Entities/index.md

 The final sigil system would look like this:

-A foundational structure composed of separate categories: elemental and symbolic affiliations, each containing sigils representing the energetic signatures of the corresponding transcendent entities.
+**A foundational structure composed of separate categories**: elemental and symbolic affiliations, each containing sigils representing the energetic signatures of the corresponding transcendent entities.

 Each entity's sigil is formed by combining its elemental and symbolic affiliations in a unique, intuitive manner.
 These sigils are linked together according to specific rules and methods to create complex, multi-layered sequences capable of conveying hidden messages.